Winthrop University Scholarships (2026–2027) | Automatic, Competitive & State Aid

 Regional Tuition Savings: Winthrop participates in the Academic Common Market (ACM).
 If your home state doesn’t offer your chosen major, you may qualify to pay in-state rates at Winthrop.

 Example: Out-of-state tuition is $30,196.
-With ACM, you’d instead pay the in-state rate of $15,866 — saving about $14,300 per year.
+Through ACM, qualifying students instead pay the in-state rate of $15,866 — a savings of about $14,300 per year.

 Who qualifies?
 Residents of participating SREB states whose chosen major is not offered at a public college in their home state.